 - If UVM policy indicates that fingerprint authentication is required for Windows logon and the user has no fingerprints registered, the user must register fingerprints to log on. - Also, if the user Windows password is not registered (or registered incorrectly) with UVM, the user must provide the correct Windows password to log on. - Do not clear the IBM embedded Security Chip while UVM protection is enabled.
 If you do, you will be completely locked out of the system.
-For more information, see "Administrator tips" in Chapter 10, "Troubleshooting," on page 59 - If you clear the Replace the standard Windows logon with UVM's secure logon check box in the Administrator Utility, the system returns to the Windows logon process without utilizing UVM-logon protection. - If you replace the standard Windows logon with UVM secure logon and enable the Cisco LEAP function, you must reinstall the Cisco Aironet Client Utility (ACU).
+For more information, see "Administrator tips" in Appendix A, "Troubleshooting," on page 67. - If you clear the Enable Windows logon replacement check box in the Administrator Utility, the system returns to the Windows logon process without utilizing UVM-logon protection. - If you enable Windows logon replacement with the UVM secure logon and enable the Cisco LEAP function, you must reinstall the Cisco Aironet Client Utility (ACU).